tomthetank46/csc174project/README.md

 # Assignment 4

 ## Domain
-This website discusses fashion and the differnt forms that it can take.
-From the different types of footwear to high-street fashion, and where fashion begins, the designer houses.
+This website teaches the user about fashion and the different forms that it can take: from the different types of footwear to high-street fashion, and ultimately where fashion begins, the designer houses.

 ## Ontology
 ### Overall Website
 - Each webpage has a focus on things related to people